 Ear mites are a common cause of ear disease and infection in dogs.
 They are the second most common external parasite found on pets; the top spot belongs to fleas.
 Infestation is common in puppies and kittens, but the signs of infestation can be seen at any age.

-A variety of different treatment options are available to your dog to treat ear mites.
+A variety of different treatment options are available with us at Park Group Vet to treat your dogs ear mites.
 Some are topical medications, while others may be spot-on treatments or tablets.
 Your vet can determine the most appropriate treatment for your dog.
 Prevention is a matter of monthly topical anti-parasite application and keeping your dog's ears clean.

 What should you do next?

 Many skin disease symptoms are not obvious.
-It's important with speak to your vet sooner rather than later to begin a diagnosis and treatment plan promptly.
+It's important to speak to your vet in Leicester sooner rather than later to begin a diagnosis and treatment plan promptly.

 Book an appointment with us